-Additional information, including directors' and officers' remuneration and indebtedness, principal holders of our Company's securities and securities authorized for issuance under equity compensation plans, will be contained in the Company's management information circular for the 2022 annual meeting of Shareholders.
-Additional financial information is provided in the Company's audited annual consolidated financial statements and management's discussion and analysis of our financial condition and results of operations for our most recently completed fiscal year ended December 31, 2022.
-Such documentation, as well as additional information relating to the Company, may be found under the Company's profile on SEDAR at www.sedar.com.
+Additional information, including directors' and officers' remuneration and indebtedness, principal holders of our Company's securities and securities authorized for issuance under equity compensation plans, will be contained in the Company's management information circular for the 2023 annual meeting of Shareholders.
+Additional financial information is provided in the Company's audited annual consolidated financial statements and management's discussion and analysis of our financial condition and results of operations for our most recently completed fiscal year ended December 31, 2023.
+Such documentation, as well as additional information relating to the Company, may be found under the Company's profile on SEDAR+ at www.sedarplus.ca.